sashakoshka/arctica/README.md

 On second thought, it shouldn't.
 Why?
 Well, it seems that in an effort to keep the palette 16 colors long, Arctic Ice Studios had to include 4 dark colors, and only 3 light colors.
 This is bizarre, because when reading through the documentation, it seems as if they intended Polar Night and Snowstorm to  be equivalents of eachother, to be used for dark mode and light mode respectively.
 Unfortunately, since the colors are imbalanced 4:3 (5:3 if you count `nord -1`) they're not exactly hot swappable.

 ### The Nord Theme Blues
 What they couldn't do for the white colors, Arctic Ice Studios certainly made up for in the blues!
 [Frost](https://www.nordtheme.com/docs/colors-and-palettes#frost), the "heart palette of Nord", is composed of *four* slightly different shades of blue.
-While they are all clearly distinct colors, did we really need all of them? *Did we?*
+While they are all clearly distinct colors, an extra Snow Storm color could definitely have taken the place of one.

 ### What About Terminals?
 This issue is rather simple.
 Terminals want 16 colors, only 4 of those being gray/white/black shades.
 Nord does not have dark versions of the aurora colors, thus not enough colors to theme a terminal.